ashwanirajan/Object-Detection/README.md

 <img style="float: right; size: 100px" src="./Images/faster-RCNN.png" width="300" height="200">

 For this project, we use the two state-of-the-art models for object detection, Yolo-v5 and Faster-RCNN.
 We started with the [**Faster RCNN model**](https://arxiv.org/abs/1506.01497) for object detection.
 We used the Faster RCNN model from torchvision with **ResNet-50-FPN backbone** with pretrained weights trained on Imagenet.
 We directly used the **train_one_epoch** and **evaluate** functions from torchvision's [github repository](https://github.com/pytorch/vision.git) to fine tune the model.

+To use [**Yolo-v5**](https://docs.ultralytics.com/) for object detection.

 <Yolo>